loginom/loginom-help-en-omegat/data/quick-start/first-scenario.md

 In the case of the [Enterprise](https://loginom.ru/platform/pricing#edition-enterprise), [Standard](https://loginom.ru/platform/pricing#edition-standard) and [Team](https://loginom.ru/platform/pricing#edition-team) delivery versions, when starting the software, the home login page is opened.
 It is required to log in having entered password and login.
 Login and password are provided by the administrator, but there is a default user - login in the case of the software installation: *user*, without password.
 There is no authorization for the [Personal](https://loginom.ru/platform/pricing#edition-personal) version.

-Upon authorization the action selection window will be opened (the [Start](../interface/home-page.md) page).
+Upon authorization, the action selection window will be opened (the [Start](../interface/home-page.md) page).
 Using this window you can perform the following operations with packages.

 * **Create a package** — creation of the new package.
 You will be asked to show the path to save the package.
 * **Create a draft** — creation of the new package without preliminary saving.
 It is possible to save the package only during the process of work with it.